OurHomesMagazine is reader-supported. We may earn a commission through products purchased using links on this page. Learn more about our process here

 Here’s the true leader…are you ready?

-The Pleasant Hearth Cabinet Style 50,000 BTU model really took the cake with its multiple tech features and its huge output and hopper capacity.
-Putting out 50,000 BTUs, this unit can easily heat 2,200 square feet, making it the best option for anyone living in a large home.
+The US Stove Company US GW1949 model really took the cake with its multiple tech features and its large output and hopper capacity.
+Putting out 40,000 BTUs, this unit can easily heat 2,000 square feet, making it the best option for anyone living in a large home or RV.

-When you throw in the Comfort Control System we were blown away at just how easy this unit was to get the place warmed up.
-On top of that, it comes with an astonishing 120-pound hopper capacity, giving it the ability to handle nearly a week’s worth of heating with one fill.
+When you throw in the natural gravity feed system we were blown away at just how easy this unit is to maintain.
+On top of that, it comes with an impressive 60-pound hopper capacity, giving it the ability to handle nearly half a week’s worth of heating with one fill.

-We can easily say that the Pleasant Hearth is the king of pellet stoves if you want the best of the best.
+We can easily say that the US Stove Company is the king of pellet stoves if you want the best of the best.

 In addition to the brands mentioned above, we also recommend you check out models by Harman, Englander, Quadra Fire, Enviro and Breckwell.

 These brands provide units for non-electric usage and pellet stoves for hearth usage.
 You might also consider seeking out stoves with battery backup in case the power goes out.

 As mentioned, deciding on the best pellet stove is going to be a process that takes into account a number of factors, including home or room size, heat needs, home insulation and more.

 Using the above information, along with your own knowledge of your unique situation, you should be able to find an affordable and efficient unit that can provide you with warmth and comfort no matter what the weather does outside.